The Lynx

 Dockside History Program Stations

-War of 1812
+The War of 1812

-The British blockaded the United States during the War of 1812 to cut off American trade and weaken its economy.
-This led to battles like the one at Fort McHenry in Baltimore, where American troops successfully defended the fort against a British attack.
-This event inspired Francis Scott Key to write the poem that later became the lyrics for the U.S. national anthem, the Star-Spangled Banner.
-After burning Washington D.C. in 1814, the British marched to Baltimore with the intention of capturing the city.
-However, American troops were prepared for the attack and successfully defended the city in the Battle of Baltimore.
-This battle, along with the signing of the Treaty of Ghent, helped to bring an end to the War of 1812.
+During the war, Britain blockaded the United States to weaken its trade and economy.
+This led to battles such as the defense of Fort McHenry in Baltimore, where American forces repelled a British attack.
+The battle inspired Francis Scott Key to write the poem that became the lyrics of The Star-Spangled Banner.
+After burning Washington, D.C. in 1814, British forces marched on Baltimore but were defeated in the Battle of Baltimore.
+This victory, along with the signing of the Treaty of Ghent, helped end the war.

 Life of a Sailor in 1812

 Artifacts and authentic items are handed out as students enter the station area.
-Topics include punishing life of impressment, the capture of British merchant ships in privateering, pay, sailors' personal possessions, clothing, food, ditty bags, knives, spikes, and sailors’ fancy work.
+Topics include the punishing life of impressment, the capture of British merchant ships in privateering, pay, sailors' personal possessions, clothing, food, ditty bags, knives, spikes, and sailors’ fancy work.
 Age-appropriate adjustments as needed.

-Corronades Defense of Ship & Sovereignty
+Corronades Defense of Ship and Sovereignty

 Students line up in a loading drill and pass around authentic types of carronade ordinance as they enter the station area.
 Topics include Privateer carronade training, tools of the Privateer trade, and a carronade as one of the 1st scientifically designed weapon systems developed.